mmomtchev/Queue/README.md

     } finally {
         /* Signal that we are finished */
-        /* Do not forget to manage the exceptions! */ myq.end(me);
+        /* Do not forget to handle the exceptions! */ myq.end(me);
     }
 }